 For more tips on what to wear, see our blog – How to dress for a photo shoot

-Second, stick your neck out slightly.
-This helps elongate the neck and will eliminate the dreaded “double chin” that many people have.
+- Stick your neck out slightly and roll your shoulders back and down.
+This helps you look relaxed and elongates the neck to will eliminate the dreaded “double chin” that many people have.